Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx, FL SWITCH TSN 23xx and FL SWITCH 59xx Firmware

 0/1

-WORKAROUNDRestrict administrative access to the management interface to trusted engineering workstations only using firewall rules
+WORKAROUNDRestrict network access to the device management interface (web UI and CLI ports) to authorized engineering workstations and management systems only using firewall rules or access control lists

 Schedule — requires maintenance window